GustavoPB/CeCe-plugins/streamlines-python/README.md

-## Streamlines Python Plugin
+# Streamlines Python Plugin

 Python language binding for `streamlines` plugin.
+Cannot be used for anything now.